Lal Bagh Express: Coach composition

-Introduction & Destinations
+Introduction and destinations

 Lalbagh Express was introduced by the Southern Railway.
 At the time of introduction, the train had only one stop - Katpadi junction.
 But now it stops at 11 stations including Bangalore Cantonment, Krishnarajapuram, Bangarpet, Kuppam, Jolarpettai, Ambur, Vellore-Katpadi, Sholingur, Walajah road, Arakkonam and traverses the 362 km distance in 5 hours 45 min.
 The rake is now maintained by South Western Railway at Bangalore.